Johnson Astills Solicitors Banner Image

 If the police make an application for disclosure for the purposes of bringing a criminal prosecution it is important that this is stated in the Court Order giving permission to the Chief Constable of the relevant police force to disclose material to the Crown Prosecution Service (CPS).
 The Order will also provide for the CPS to disclose the information they receive from the police to the Defence and complies with their disclosure rules set out in the Criminal Procedure and Investigations Act 1996 to use material in evidence at the criminal proceedings.

-If you require legal representation in relation to a Child Protection matter our team at Emery Johnson Astills may be able to assist.
-Please do not hesitate to call our Child Law Team at Emery Johnson Astills on 0116 255 4855 (Leicester office) or 0150 961 0312 (Loughborough office).
+If you require legal representation in relation to a Child Protection matter our team at Johnson Astills may be able to assist.
+Please do not hesitate to call our Child Law Team at Johnson Astills on 0116 255 4855 (Leicester office) or 0150 961 0312 (Loughborough office).